 The former Moji Customs Building, built in 1912, is a remarkable red-brick structure.
 The former Osaka Shosen Building was built in 1917 in the style of the Vienna Secession art movement that swept through Europe in the late 1800s and early 1900s.

 These buildings have become symbols of the town, and the area is visited by some two million people a year.
-Some of the buildings are open to visitors and house libraries, cafes, restaurants and museums.
+Some of the buildings are open to visitors and house libraries, cafes, restaurants, and museums.

-The area's tallest building is home to the Mojiko Retro Observation Room which, at 103 meters up, provides good views of the Moji Port Area as well as the city of Shimonoseki and the Kanmon Straits.
+The area's tallest building is home to the Mojiko Retro Observation Room which, at 103 meters up, provides great views of the Moji Port Area as well as the city of Shimonoseki and the Kanmon Straits.